 We may sometimes work closely with a selected group of third party product and service providers to bring you a range of quality and reliable products and services which we believe may be relevant to your needs (e.g. offers on Drama performances and café products at the Redbridge Drama Centre.)
 Any offers from third parties, will be sent from A Little Dramatic and not the third party.

-When you are using our secure online payment pages, your payment is processed by a third party payment processor (currently SUM UP), who specialises in the secure online capture and processing of credit/debit card transactions.
+When you are using our secure online payment pages, your payment is processed by a third party payment processor (currently STRIPE, Woocommerce.com and SUM UP), who specialise in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us and feel free to look up their policies online.

 Security precautions in place to protect the loss, misuse or alteration of your information: